-We rate the Philippines’ conditional target of 70% below business as usual (BAU) levels by 2030 “2°C compatible”—if taken at face value.
-The Philippines’ emissions pathway towards 2030, as proposed in its INDC, could be rated “1.5°C Paris Agreement compatible,” if it were unconditional.
-However, given the conditional nature of the INDC target, we have downgraded it by one category to “2°C compatible.”
-(See “fair share” section).
+We rate the Philippines’ conditional target of 70% below business as usual (BAU) levels by 2030 “2°C compatible”.
+The Philippines’ emissions pathway towards 2030, as proposed in its NDC, could be rated “1.5°C Paris Agreement compatible,” if it were unconditional.
+However, given the conditional nature of the NDC target, we have downgraded it by one category to “2°C compatible.”
+For full details see fair share section.

-According to our analysis, and in common with most countries, the Philippines will need to implement additional policies to reach its conditional NDC.
+According to our analysis, the Philippines will need to implement additional policies to reach its conditional NDC.
 Full implementation of the planned “National Renewable Energy Program” and “The Energy Efficiency and Conservation Roadmap” would lower emissions by 11% compared to current policy projections.
 However, the NDC target is unlikely to be met if all the announced coal-fired power plant capacity (more than 10 GW) were to be built.
-See Current Policies and Projections.
+For full details see current policy projections section.

 In 2015, the Philippines Department of Energy (DOE) announced that more than 10 GW of coal-fired power plant capacity would be constructed by 2025, and released its Coal Roadmap 2017–2040.
 Despite this, when the Philippines joined the Paris Agreement in 2017, the Secretary of Energy, Alfonso Cusi, stated that ratification would have no effect on these plans.